 On the other hand we have oil molecules which are non-polar.
 This means they can’t form hydrogen bonds with water molecules.

 This results in water and oil not mixing and instead bunching together.

 When we shake the water and oil mixture you are attempting to emulsify the mixture through a physical process.
-It breaks down the water bubbles into smaller bits, but it still does not mix and dissolve.
+It breaks down the water bubbles into smaller bits, but this is an unstable emulsification.

 Next Level Oil and Water Experiments